Awak in Nigeria

 Prayer Points

-Ask the Lord to send forth laborers who understand the culture to work with the Awak.
+Ask the Lord to send laborers who understand the culture to work with the Awak.

 Pray that God will give the Awak believers boldness to share the love of Christ with their own people.

-Ask the Lord to bring forth a strong Awak church for the glory of His name!
+Ask the Lord to bring forth a strong Awak church that is capable and willing to disciple many.

 Scripture Prayers for the Awak in Nigeria.